snd/hinoki/README.md

-*this is a release candidate for version 1.0.0. implementation and tests are complete. the documentation in this readme is not yet finished ! the newest version introduces massive breaking changes. if you used an earlier version of hinoki please read this new readme carefully. future changes will be documented in the [changelog](#changelog).
+*this is a release candidate for version 1.0.0. implementation and tests are complete. the documentation in this readme is not yet finished. it's already useful though. the newest version introduces massive breaking changes. if you used an earlier version of hinoki please read this new readme carefully. future changes will be documented in the [changelog](#changelog).